 Jobs

-The Space Weather group of the Astronomical Institute of the University of Bern (AIUB) is inviting applications for a Postdoc to work on observational solar physics
+The Space Weather group of the Astronomical Institute of the University of Bern (AIUB) is inviting applications for a PhD student to work on adaptive optics

 The University of Bern hosts many domains of astronomy, from solar physics, to exoplanets, and satellite observations.
-The successful candidate will work in the space weather group, which focuses on understanding solar flares with machine learning, building astronomical instrumentation, and on researching the physics of the Sun.
-This position is funded via a SERI-funded ERC Consolidator grant.
+The successful candidate will work in the space weather group, which combines building astronomical instrumentation, machine learning, and researching the physics of the Sun and stars.
+This position is part of a SERI-funded MARVIS grant.

 More details about the position and the application procedure can be found in the linked document: